learn-co-curriculum/programming-univbasics-3-build-a-calculator-lab/README.md

 its `.class` (`314.class #=> Integer`).

 But sometimes Ruby provides standard helpful functions as _class_ methods.
-A class method is like a utility method that's contained in a special name-space.
+A class method is like a utility method that's contained in a special namespace.
 Let's say you needed to do some trigonometry.
 Ruby has you covered!
 You can use `Math.sin()` to find the sine of an angle.
 Ruby also provides `Math.sqrt` as a _class method_ so that you can use Ruby's understanding of squares to help out.

 The `square_root` method this lab requires you to write should use `Math.sqrt`.

-This is scratching the surface of "Object Oriented Programming."
+This is scratching the surface of "Object-Oriented Programming."
 Helpful functions are available to _instances_ and _classes_ to help do work.
 There's a _lot_ to say about this, but for the time being, we can use some _class methods_ to help do some advanced mathematics.